List of software based on Kodi and XBMC

-This is list of software projects or products that are third-party source ports, modified forks, or derivative work directly based on Kodi Entertainment Center (formerly XBMC Media Center), an open source media player application and entertainment platform developed by the non-profit technology consortium XBMC Foundation.
+This is list of software projects or products that are third-party source code ports, modified forks, or derivative work directly based on Kodi (formerly XBMC), an open source media center application and entertainment platform developed by the non-profit technology consortium XBMC Foundation.

-Kodi-XBMC is royalty-free and cross-platform.
-The core code is written in C++ and is open-source licensed under GNU GPL v2.
+Kodi/XBMC is royalty-free and cross-platform software.
+The core code is written in C++ and is free and open-source software licensed under GNU General Public License version 2 (GNU GPL v2).
 It offers the possibility for easy rebranding by an original design manufacturer (ODM) or original equipment manufacturer (OEM), with customizing of interface look and feel using skins, and simple plug-ins from third-party developers, available via Python scripts for content extensions.
 Thus, many systems integrators have created modified versions of Kodi, along with a just enough operating system (JeOS) that are mostly used as a software appliance suite in a variety of devices including smart TVs, set-top boxes, digital signage, hotel television systems, in-flight entertainment platforms, frontend for pay-TV operators using IPTV or Pay-per-view, and network connected digital media players.

-Popular derivative applications and devices such as MediaPortal, Plex, LibreELEC, OpenELEC, ToFu, Boxee, Horizon TV, and PrismCube have all initially been spun off from the Kodi Entertainment Center code base as their main software framework to create new digital ecosystems.
+Popular derivative applications and devices such as MediaPortal, Plex, LibreELEC, OpenELEC, ToFu, Boxee, Horizon TV, and PrismCube have all initially been spun off from Kodi’s code base as their main software framework to create new digital ecosystems.